 More and more companies are beginning to add a service cycle to their sales cycle to meet the growing importance of service and customer care.
 In this case, the cycles must be coordinated or synchronized.

-A sales cycle is extremely helpful, as it structures your processes so that you always have an overview.
+A full sales cycle is extremely helpful, as it structures your processes so that you always have an overview.
 It ensures planning security and also highlights weaknesses in your planning.
 A sales cycle is an indicator of the extent to which you have achieved your sales goals.
 And thanks to it, you always know how many leads are at which level in your sales funnel.